-University of California License
+University of California Los Angeles

-On March 17, 2017, the Company entered into an exclusive license agreement with the Regents of the University of California (the "UCLA License") to acquire intellectual property rights in patent applications related to the engineered anti-prostate stem cell antigen antibodies for cancer targeting and detection.
-Pursuant to the UCLA License, the Company paid UCLA the upfront fee of \$0.2 million and will owe an annual maintenance fee of \$15,000 for the first two years, \$25,000 for years three and four, and \$50,000 per year thereafter.
-Additional payments are due for the achievement of seven development milestones, totaling \$14.3 million, and royalty payments in the mid-single digits are due on net sales of licensed products.
+On March 17, 2017, the Company entered into an exclusive license agreement with the Regents of the University of California at Los Angeles ("UCLA License") to acquire intellectual property rights in patent applications related to engineered anti-prostate stem cell antigen antibodies for cancer targeting and detection.
+In September 2019, COH commenced its Phase 1 clinical trial resulting in the achievement of a development milestone, and the Company recorded an expense of \$0.3 million in the Statements of Operations for the year ended December 31, 2019.
+No expense was recorded in 2018.